fdaiello/Design-Patterns-Python/Software Design Patterns for Junior Python Programmers.md

 # Software Design Patterns for Junior Python Programmers

-This repository contains a collection of common software design patterns implemented in Python, specifically tailored for junior programmers.
+This repository contains a collection of common software design patterns implemented in Python, specifically tailored for mentoring junior programmers.
 Each pattern is presented with a simple, workable code example and a deeper explanation of its purpose, structure, and application.

 ## What are Design Patterns?